New South Wales Police Force Academy

-The New South Wales Police Force Academy, the sole provider of police training and education to probationary constables of the New South Wales Police Force, is located at the city of Goulburn in the Southern Tablelands of New South Wales, Australia.
+The New South Wales Police Academy, the sole provider of police training and education to probationary constables of the New South Wales Police Force, is located at the city of Goulburn in the Southern Tablelands of New South Wales, Australia.

-Recruits undertaking studies at the Academy are referred to as Policing Students and adhere to their own Policing Student Honour Code.
+Recruits undertaking studies at the academy are referred to as Student Police Officers.

-The Academy has significantly expanded the facilities and buildings in use and has a new site located on the Taralga Road which is used for police driver training purposes.
+The academy has significantly expanded the facilities and buildings in use and has a new site located on the Taralga Road which is used for police driver training purposes.
 This new site is known as Police Driver Training, which was previously based at St Ives.
-The library at the Academy is referred to as the J. K. Avery Resource Centre in honour of the former Commissioner of Police John Keith Avery, who served in that position from 1984 to 1991.
+The library at the academy is referred to as the J. K. Avery Resource Centre in honour of the former Commissioner of Police John Keith Avery, who served in that position from 1984 to 1991.
 The year 1984 is of significance as that is the year that the then New South Wales Police Academy transferred to Goulburn, with Avery effectively being the first Commissioner of Police to oversee passing out parades at the newly located academy.

 Naming and History

-In 2011, the Minister announced that the name of the Academy would change from New South Wales Police College (held since 2002) to the New South Wales Police Force Academy.
+In 2011, the Minister announced that the name of the academy would change from New South Wales Police College (held since 2002) to the New South Wales Police Academy.

 Prior to shifting to Goulburn the academy was based at the inner Sydney suburb of Redfern for a number of years, from the 19th century, known as the Redfern Police Depot.
 The current front entry walls featured here, have exposed bricks, which are from the old Redfern Police Depot, linking the old with the new.
 The academy is situated on the banks of the Wollondilly River and the buildings were the former campus of the Goulburn College of Advanced Education and before that known as the Goulburn Teacher's College.